tensorflow/community/rfcs/20210119-determinism.md

 * `tf.config.deterministic_execution_enabled()`

 The first function takes in a boolean value, and allows the model developer to enable/disable determinism.
 The second function returns a bool indicating whether determinism is enabled.
-In some cases, we have deterministic and non-deterministic versions of the kernel.
+In some cases, we have deterministic and nondeterministic versions of the kernel.
 In such cases, we will use this flag to run the appropriate kernels.
 For ops which do not yet have a deterministic implementation, TensorFlow will raise an error `tf.errors.UnimplementedError` if the flag is enabled.

 Enabling deterministic execution does not automatically cause a user’s program to become deterministic.
-If users use non-deterministic constructs outside TensorFlow, such as threads/process, in ways that influence TensorFlow’s behavior, their program will not be deterministic.
-In order for a user to ensure their program is deterministic, users must both enable deterministic execution within TensorFlow and remove any sources of non-determinism outside TensorFlow.
+If users use nondeterministic constructs outside TensorFlow, such as threads/process, in ways that influence TensorFlow’s behavior, their program will not be deterministic.
+In order for a user to ensure their program is deterministic, users must both enable deterministic execution within TensorFlow and remove any sources of nondeterminism outside TensorFlow.

 ### Existing Flags
 Multiple environmental variables exist today that control determinism.
 As part of this change, we will deprecate then remove the following: